ttu/json-flatfile-datastore/README.md

 ### Collection naming

-Collection name must be always defined with dynamic collections.
-If collection name is not defined with typed collection, class name is converted to lower camel case.
+Collection name must be always defined when dynamic collections are used.
+If collection name is not defined with a typed collection, class-name is converted to lower camel case.
 E.g. User is user, UserFamily is userfamily etc.

 ```csharp
 var store = new DataStore(newFilePath);